Glenview Historic Home

 Learn more →

-Created by dollhouse enthusiast Mark O’Banks and gifted to the Hudson River Museum in 2006, Nybelwyck Hall is unique for both design and for the glimpse it gives of a dollhouse family—the Van Nybelwycks.
+Created by dollhouse enthusiast Mark O’Banks and gifted to the Hudson River Museum in 2006, Nybylwyck Hall is unique for both design and for the glimpse it gives of a dollhouse family—the Van Nybylwycks.

 Learn more →